cchauve/CompMath-Day-2023/README.md

 The short-reads data were generated in 2017 using Illumina while the long-reads data were generated in 2021 using Oxford Nanopore.

-The hybrid data and short-reads data were assembled using Unicycler.
 The hybrid data, that will be used as a proxy for ground truth, were polished using Pilon.

 The initial purpose of the work is to assess and compare the performances of several plasmids prediction methods.
 Potential foillow-up steps will include the analysis of the predicted plasmids.

 ## Data

-**TO DO [ANIKET]**: provide an overview of the data and metadata.
+The dataset consists of 60 *E. faecalis* isolates and 71 *E. faecium* isolates.
+For each isolate, we have the short-reads and polished hybrid assemblies.
+The analysis of the hybrid assemblies is provided in 'doc/Hybrid_contig_comparison_summary.ipynb'.

+For running, HyAsP as well as PlasBin, we require the Unicycler short read assemblies, which are available for all E. faecium isolates but only for 56 E. faecalis isolates.

 ## Data preparation